munificent/craftinginterpreters/book/parsing-expressions.md

 With recursive descent, the parser's state -- which rules it is in the middle of recognizing -- is not stored explicitly in fields.
-Instead, we use Java's own callstack to track what the parser is doing.
+Instead, we use Java's own call stack to track what the parser is doing.
 Each rule in the process of being parsed is a callframe on the stack.
 In order to reset that state, we need to clear out those callframes.